2023-24 High School Classes (9-12th Grade)

 Great Books is an honors-level class that incorporates Bible, classic literature, and various essay writing skills.
 This is a gently challenging course for those who want a superior education focusing on the classics.
 Together, we will wrestle with the ideas contained in the Great Books that have shaped Western civilization and filter these ideas through the lens of Scripture.
 Socratic and Harkness discussions and thematic essays aid in revealing the truths – and errors – of these great works.

 Equivalent to 1.5 credits for transcript.

-*contains some distinctly Christian content
+*some selections contain distinctly Christian content